What Makes a Great Email Marketing Analytics Report

 8 Strategies to Manage Email Marketing Analytics Reporting With Minimal Effort

-Whether it’s your first time creating an email marketing analytics report or your agency is looking to refine an existing process, here’s what you should know.
+Whether it’s your first time creating an email marketing report or your agency is looking to refine an existing process, here’s what you should know.

 1. Use Pre-Built Email Marketing Report Integrations

-The last thing you want to do is decide on an automated reporting tool only to realize there’s still considerable manual work when importing email marketing metrics.
+The last thing you want to do is decide on an automated reporting tool only to realize there’s still considerable manual work when importing email metrics.

 AgencyAnalytics Email Marketing Integration List